 3.1.
 Carbon Steel Blade

 A carbon steel blade is affordable.
-Consequently, it won’t cost you a fortune to purchase a carbon steel blade, and it is quite versatile.
-You can use this type for woodworking, but also plywood, plastic, and similar materials.
+Consequently, it won’t cost you a fortune to purchase a carbon steel blade, which is quite versatile.
+You can use this type for woodworking and plywood, plastic, and similar materials.
 Although a blade’s longevity might not be impressive, it will deliver plenty of value for the money.

 3.2.
 Bi-metal Band Saw Blade

 A bi-metal band saw blade combines high-speed (HSS) and spring steel.
-However, you will only find HSS at the tip, which ensures adequate strength to cut hard workpieces.
-The core utilizes spring steel, which serves to give flexibility to the tool.
+However, you will only find HSS at the tip, ensuring enough strength to cut hard workpieces.
+The core utilizes spring steel, giving flexibility to the tool.
 Therefore, you can use this blade for aluminum, copper, and other non-ferrous workpieces and woodcutting.

 3.3.
 Alloy Steel Blade